-My first suggestion is to start a checklist now.
+My first suggestion is to start a checklist or a start a medical planner now.
 Keep it with you, so as you think of things you will need, you can add them before you forget them.
 I kept a notepad in my purse with a checklist of what I needed to do, and what I needed to buy.
-This includes questions for your doctors.
+This includes questions for your doctors, current medications and supplements you are taking too.
 That helped keep my stress level down quite a bit, knowing everything was in place.

 Grab a Bag

 Okay, probably not full of puppies.
 But get a hospital bag set up ahead of time, with everything you want to take to the hospital with you.
 Include all the paperwork you need to bring, and the clothes you will be going home in.
 Make sure they are comfortable, and loose fitting.
 Pack slip on shoes that are easy to walk in (maybe not flip flops so you don’t trip) and remember that you won’t be able to lift your arms over your head, so make sure your top is open front and soft.
 I suggest bringing your Mastectomy Shirt and wearing it when you leave so that your drains are contained for the ride home.
 Also bring your Chest Pillow so that the seatbelt does not irritate you one the ride home.

 My nurses called it “T-Rex Arms”.
 That is a cute way of explaining that I had to keep my arms close to my body, not reaching out too far, and not lifting them very high.
 This kept up for at least 2 weeks after my surgery.
 Around the house, you will want to prepare ahead of time by moving things you will need to a level you can comfortably reach them.
 This includes your medications!